-Inclusive & Accessible Community Arts
+Inclusive & Accessible Arts in Central Australia

-Incite Arts enriches the lives of all Central Australians through community-engaged arts practice that is accessible, inclusive and responsive.
+Incite Arts enriches the lives of all Central Australians through arts practice that is accessible, inclusive and responsive.

 Incite Arts acknowledges the Arrernte people, the traditional owners and custodians of Mparntwe (Alice Springs), where we are based, whose sovereignty was never ceded.
 We pay respect to Elders past, present and emerging, and acknowledge their continuous connection and contribution to land, water, and community.
 We further acknowledge and pay respect to all Indigenous peoples, cultures, and countries.